markbrennand/force-framework/source/mocker/README.md

 #### SObject Matching
 The default argument comparator for _SObject_ checks that the argument passed to the mocked method is of the same object type as the expected argument for the mocked method.
 And that the expected argument has field values which are a sub-set of the argument passed to the mocked method.
+This matching logic is also applied to arguments which are _Lists_ and _Sets_ of _SObjects_.

 Take the following example.

-Account1 [ Name = 'Fred Bloggs', BillingCountry = 'UK' ]
+Account1 ( Name = 'Bill', BillingCountry = 'UK' )

-Account2 [ Name = 'Fred Bloggs', BillingCountry = 'US' ]
+Account2 ( Name = 'Ted', BillingCountry = 'UK' )

 Take the following _MockerV1_.
 ```
-.whenArgument(new Account[Name='Fred Bloggs'])
-    .forMethod('setAccount')
+.whenArgument(new List<Account> { new Account(BillingCountry ='UK'), new Account(BillingCountry = 'UK') })
+    .forMethod('addAccounts')
 ```

-As the expected argument contains only _Name_, both Account1 and Account2 would match if passed to the mocked _setAccount_ method.
+As the expected argument contains only _BillingCountry_, both Account1 and Account2 would match if passed as the _List_ of _Accounts_ to the mocked method.

-And the following _MockerV1_.
+Now consider the following _MockerV1_.
 ```
-.whenArgument(new Account[Name='Fred Bloggs', BillingCountry = 'UK'])
-    .forMethod('setAccount')
+.whenArgument(new List<Account> { new Account(Name='Bill', BillingCountry = 'UK'), new Account(Name = 'Ted', BillingCountry = 'US') }))
+    .forMethod('addAccounts')
 ```

-As the expected argument contains both _Name_ and _BillingCountry_,  only Account1 would match if passed to the mocked _setAccount_ method.

-This matching logic is also applied to arguments which are _Lists_ and _Sets_ of _SObjects_.
+The expected argument has _Accounts_ with _Name_ and _BillingCountry_ set.
+If the _List_ of _Accounts_ passed to the mocked method  was Account1 and Account2, Account2 would not match as it has a _BillingCountry_ of US and the expected argument for the second _List_ entry has a _BillingCountry_ of US.

 #### Custom Argument Matching
-Returning to the _Datetime_ argument to the _setTime_ call on the bean.
+Returning to the _Datetime_ argument issue.
 We can address the problem by adding  a custom argument comparator for the argument.
 Any custom argument comparator will be called before the default  argument comparators, so if you wanted to add your own _Exception_ or _SObject_ argument comparator, you can.

 The first thing you need to do is write your own argument comparator implementation for the argument.
-Here's one we could use for _Datetime_.
+Here's the one used in the example code.

 ```
-public with sharing class DatetimeComparator implements Comparator<Object> {
+private with sharing class DatetimeComparator implements Comparator<Object> {
     public Integer compare(Object param1, Object param2) {
         return (param1 instanceof Datetime && param2 instanceof Datetime) ?
 0 : -1;
     }